 You can reach us by email firstname.lastname@example.org or by phone at 562 7 RIBBIT (742248)

-Our goal is to introduce students to the exciting biodiversity of amphibians and reptiles, using these animals to illustrate aspects of biology and ecology.
+Our goal is to introduce children to the exciting biodiversity of amphibians and reptiles, using these animals to illustrate aspects of biology and ecology.

-The camps are small (maximum of 12 campers per session) and will be focused on tropical animals, as well as species native to Georgia.
+The camps are small (maximum of 12 campers per session) and will be focused on tropical animals, as well as native species.